jameshfisher/jameshfisher.com/_posts/2017-08-12-xcode-build-dmg-for-distribution-macos.md

 ---
-title: "Building a .dmg to distribute MacOS apps"
+title: "How to build a .dmg to distribute MacOS apps"
 justification: "I want to release Vidrio 1.2 as a .dmg, bypassing the Mac App Store."
 ---